FlippedAle/2020_5DI_Team1_DOnofrio/docs/srs.md

 ### 3.4 _Documentation and Training_

-The OnGo application _itself_ will not include any documentation or training for the final user but video tutorials will be available on the [team website]() and on the official [YouTube channel]().
+The OnGo application _itself_ will not include any documentation or training for the final user but video tutorials will be available on the [team website][FlippedWebsite] and on the official [YouTube channel][FlippedYoutubeChannel].

 ### 3.5 <a id="ei"></a> _External Interface_